09 Oct Crafting Futures: UK Study Tour – Youth Engagement

 A partnership between Craftspace and the British Council

-Crafting Futures, 2018 Study Tour (Photo: Agnese Sanvito)
+Crafting Futures, 2019 Study Tour (Photo: Matthew Savage)

 “Craftspace is pleased to be a UK consortium partner for the Crafting Futures programme.
 Researching and leading UK craft study tours for international participants provides a valuable basis for informing our work with global perspectives as well as for exchange and mutual learning ”

-Craftspace is once again partnering with The British Council to organise and host a seven day UK Craft Study Tour for professionals focussing on Youth Engagement.
+Craftspace partnered with The British Council to organise and host a seven day UK Craft Study Tour for professionals focussing on Youth Engagement.

-This year’s theme is youth engagement – both in terms of involving or engaging younger generations in appreciating their heritage and becoming consumers of contemporary artisan products or supporting young people into the creative industries through training, development schemes, apprenticeships or creative industry clusters.
+This study tour’s theme was youth engagement – both in terms of involving or engaging younger generations in appreciating their heritage and becoming consumers of contemporary artisan products or supporting young people into the creative industries through training, development schemes, apprenticeships or creative industry clusters.

-Six arts professionals from Argentina, Nepal, Myanmar, India, Georgia and the Philippines will participate in a study tour to the UK in October 2019.
+Six arts professionals from Argentina, Nepal, Myanmar, India, Georgia and the Philippines participated in a study tour to the UK in October 2019.

-The aim of the study visit are to:
+The aim of the study visit were to:

 - Build stronger connections with the UK sector and create opportunities for future exchange and collaboration